 \item A striking question is how to categorify Verma Howe duality.
 We suspect this should be related to categorification of tensor products of infinite dimensional representations as in \cite{DuNa-categorical-lkb}.
 One could also hope, in some sense, that a categorification of LKB representations would be an upshot of such a categorical Verma Howe duality.

 \end{enumerate}

 \textbf{Acknowledgments.} We like to thank Volodymyr Mazorchuk for many helpful exchanges of emails, and for explaining various properties of dense modules to us.
+We also thank the referee for helpful comments.
 Part of this paper were done after having consulted Magma and Mathematica.
 Their help is gratefully acknowledged.

-A.L. was supported by a PEPS JCJC grant from INSMI (CNRS).
-D.T. was supported by the Australian Research Council, and they also like to thank Sydney's architects for not taking cold weather serious.
-P.V. was supported by the Fonds de la Recherche Scientifique - FNRS under Grant no. MIS-F.4536.19.
-We also thank Universit{\'e} Clermont Auvergne for supporting a research visit of the last author to Clermont-Ferrand, and the PEPS JCJC grant for supporting a research visit of A.L. to Louvain-la-Neuve.